REPAIR [NO_WRITE_TO_BINLOG | LOCAL] TABLE

 Msg_text | An informational message |

-The REPAIR TABLE
+The REPAIR TABLE statement might

 produce many rows of information for each repaired table.
 The

-last row has a Msg_type
+last row has a Msg_type value of

-and Msg_test
+status and Msg_test

-.
+normally should be OK.
 If you do not get

-for a MyISAM
+OK for a MyISAM table, you

 should try repairing it with myisamchk